lumail/lumail/HACKING.md

     * Derived classes implement the actual mode.

 The different view-modes are each derived from the `CViewMode` base-class, and are implemented in `*_view.cc`.
-The view-modes are instantied in the `CScreen`-setup phase, and are selected by name.
+The view-modes are instantiated in the `CScreen`-setup phase, and are selected by name.